hahnworks/coffeekitty/README.md

 # ☕🫰😺 coffeekitty

-A terminal based managment tool for collective coffee spending
+A terminal-based management tool for collective coffee spending

 ## Idea